ezeamaka2/basic-command-line/README.md

 - `Ctrl + C`: This will exit the current command
 - `Ctrl + D`: This will close the terminal.
 Note: this command does not work on `Command line` and `Powershell`
 - `exit`: This will close the terminal on windows `command line` and `powershell`
+- `help`: This will show you many more options

 # Basic Commands
 *Some of the commands here works well on Bash and ZSH but does not work on `cmd` and `powershell`.
 I will try to write out all the commands and show the difference*